dropeholguin/dropeholguin/README.md

 ---

-## 🤝 ¡Conectemos!
+## 🤝 Let’s Connect!

 📩 **Email:** dropeholguin1994@gmail.com
 💼 **LinkedIn:** [linkedin.com/in/pedro-luis-holguin-oviedo-a72a76116](https://www.linkedin.com/in/pedro-luis-holguin-oviedo-a72a76116)

 ---

-⭐ *“Transformo ideas complejas en soluciones tecnológicas simples y escalables.”*
+⭐ *“I transform complex ideas into simple and scalable technological solutions.”*